maurizioattanasi/ATech.MovieService/README.md

 This project is an example of a possible implementation of some of the concepts, strategies and technologies, listed in the preface that, to date, I use in my services.

 ### Solution anatomy
+### Solution anatomy

+The solution is structured around one of the concepts defined by clean architecture, *Onion Architecture*, a software design pattern that offers several advantages, particularly in terms of maintainability, testability, and flexibility.
 The solution is structured around one of the concepts defined by clean architecture, *Onion Architecture*, a software design pattern that offers several advantages, particularly in terms of maintainability, testability, and flexibility.

 ![onion-architecture](./img/onion-architecture.jpeg)